BradHeff/hefftor-repo/README.md

 ### Changes to packages

-conky, gimp local and dconf have been moved into there indavidual packages.
+gimp, local and dconf have been moved into there indavidual packages for xfce.

+conky has been moved into its own package.

 Packages
 ------

 * hefftor-xfce-git
 * hefftor-xfce-config-git
-* hefftor-xfce-conky-git
 * hefftor-xfce-local-git
 * hefftor-xfce-gimp-git
 * hefftor-xfce-dconf-git
 * hefftor-herbstluftwm-config-git
 * hefftor-herbstluftwm-local-git
+* hefftor-conky-git
 * hefftor-mac-theme-git
 * hefftor-tela-blue-icons-git
 * betterlockscreen-git